On the parameterized complexity of Compact Set Packing: Introduction

+Given a graph $G = (V, E)$, the problem of finding a maximum-size subset of disjoint edges (matching) is tractable, but its generalization to hypergraphs, even when the edge length is 3, is \textsf{NP}-hard.
+This general problem is known as the \textsf{Hypergraph Matching} problem.
+The hyper-graph $H=(W,F)$ can be equivalently viewed as a set system $(\uset,\ssset)$, where the universe (or the ground set) $\uset$ corresponds to the vertex set $W$ and $\ssset$ corresponds to the collection of hyperedges $F$.
+Then finding a maximum matching in $H$ is equivalent to finding maximum number of pairwise disjoint sets (packing) in $\ssset$.
+Hence the \textsf{Hypergraph Matching} problem is also known as the \spp problem, which is a fundamental problem in combinatorial optimization with numerous applications.
+While this problem captures many classical combinatorial problems such as maximum independent set (or maximum clique), $k$-dimensional matching and also, some graph packing problems~\cite{chataigner2009approximation,hassin2006approximation}, this generalization also makes it intractable in several regimes.
 One computational regime in which \spp has been explored extenstively is approximation algorithms.
 Since \spp generalizes the maximum independent set problem~\cite{ausiello1980structure}, it inherits the inapproximability of the latter problem~\cite{10.5555/874062.875499}.
 This immediately implies that the trivial approximation of picking simply one set in the packing is roughly the best to hope for.
 Furthermore, approximations in terms of $|\uset|$ are also not hopeful since the result also implies inapproximability bound of $|\uset|^{1/2 -\epsilon}$, which is matched by~\cite{halldorsson2000independent}.
 To combat these intractabilities, various restrictions of \spp have been studied.
 Particularly, a restriction where the size of the sets in $\ssset$ is bounded by some integer $k$, which is known as \ksp, is also a well-studied problem.
 However, \ksp captures the independent set problem in bounded degree graphs, which again is a notoriously hard problem to approximate beyond the ``trivial'' bound~\cite{austrin2009inapproximability,bansal2018lovasz}.
 While \cite{hazan2006complexity} improves the lower bound for \ksp to $\Omega(k/\ln k)$, the best known approximation is $(k+1+\epsilon)/3$ \cite{chan2012linear,cygan2013improved}, yielding a logarithmic gap between the bounds.
+Besides approximation algorithms, \spp has also been studied from the parameterized complexity perspectives (with the standard parameter on the size of an optimal packing solution).
+In this problem, known as the \pspfull (\psp) problem, we are given an instance $(\uset,\ssset,r)$ and the task is to decide if there exists a packing of size $r$.
+Unfortunately, even \psp remains intractable and is, actually, \wone-complete \cite{Downey:2012:PC:2464827}.
+In fact, \textit{Exponential Time Hypothesis} (ETH) implies that the trivial \textit{enumerative algorithm} running in $O^{*}(|\ssset|^r)$ time to find an $r$-packing is asymptotically our best hope~\cite{10.5555/2815661}.
+The algorithmic outlook for \psp worsens further due to \cite{chalermsook2017gap}, which rules out $o(r)$-\fpt-approximation algorithm assuming the \textit{Gap Exponential Time Hypothesis} (Gap-ETH).
+Assuming a weaker hypothesis of $\fpt \neq \wone$, very recently~\cite{s2021polynomial} showed that there is no \fpt algorithm for \psp problem that finds a packing of size $r/r^{1/H(r)}$, for any increasing function $H(\cdot)$, when given a promise that there is an $r$-packing in the instance.
+Thus, the flurry of these negative results make it likely that \spp problem is intractable in all computational regimes.